Bob Woodward: 'People Need To Wake Up' To What's Happening Under Trump

 On why he interviews people for his book on "deep background," as opposed to on or off the record

 I knew that people in office in these sensitive positions were not going to talk on the record. ...
-You let people talk on the record and you get things that are not true.
-If you use deep background you're going to use [the information], but not say where it came from.
+You let people talk on the record, and you get things that are not true.
+If you use deep background, you're going to use [the information] but not say where it came from.
 You then are in that position to verify it with others and get a level of truth that's not available on the record, unfortunately. ...

 There's a lot of conscience and courage in this — people speaking up.
-And, yes, they're protecting themselves but, my god, who doesn't try to protect themselves?
+And, yes, they're protecting themselves but, my God, who doesn't try to protect themselves?
 But they were willing to help me in this process.
 And I think it illuminates what's going on, and not in some kind of abstract way.

 On how the Russia investigation has affected President Trump